IgniteUI/indigo-design-docfx/en/style/typography.md

 Use these when creating intricate layouts for articles, blog posts etc. The Text Styles in the **Indigo.Design System** are meant to help you define a consistent theme and style for all the texts in your designs.

 > [!Warning]
 > There is also a collection of `Internal` styles used within the Components for validation, special cases such as the label of a Button, and data-dense scenarios like the Grid.
-These styles are not supposed to be inserted in your interface directly, but exist to assure typograpic consistency for the Components within which they are used.
+These styles are not supposed to be inserted in your interface directly but exist to assure typographic consistency for the Components within which they are used.

 ## Typography Colors